mattkiernan/craigstr/smoke-test.md

 If a user creates a post, the user should be redirected to the new post show page.

+If a user edits a post, the user should be redirected to the updated post show page.

+If a user deletes a post, the user should be redirected to the updated category show page.
+The post should not appear.

 If a user clicks on a post, the user should be redirected to the post show page.